CarmenChenEpi/PM566-Fall-2021-Labs/Lab 03/README.md

     ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 NA's
     ##     -13     101     252     413     400    4113     710

-The highest weather station is at 4113 mts.
+The highest weather station is at 4113 ft.

 Now we need to fix the temperature.